-- 1.17 All representations and comments received were considered by Tilton on the Hill and Halstead Parish Council and used to amend the Pre-Submission Draft of the Plan.
-A Consultation Statement, including a summary of all comments received and how these were considered, was made available on the Parish Council website. - 1.18 In June 2024, the Plan was submitted to Harborough District Council for publication and, under Regulation 16 of the Neighbourhood Planning (General) Regulations 2012, a further six-week public consultation took place between 24 July and 4 September 2024.
-The District Council subsequently submitted the Neighbourhood Plan for independent examination which commenced on 1 October 2024. - 1.19 In November 20204, the Examiner recommended that the High Leicestershire Neighbourhood Development Plan for the plan period up to 2031 should, subject to the modifications recommended, be submitted to referendum.
-Those modifications have been incorporated into this Referendum version of the Neighbourhood Plan. - 1.20 Harborough District Council will arrange the referendum.
+- 1.17 All representations and comments received have been considered by Tilton on the Hill and Halstead Parish Council and used to amend the Pre-Submission Draft of the Plan.
+A Consultation Statement, including a summary of all comments received and how these were considered, will be made available on the Parish Council website. - 1.18 The Plan will now be submitted to Harborough District Council for publication and, under Regulation 16 of the Neighbourhood Planning (General) Regulations 2012, a further six-week public consultation will take place before it is sent to an Independent Examiner. - 1.19 The Examiner will either recommend that: - the Plan is submitted to a referendum; - is modified to meet the 'Basic Conditions' and then submitted to a referendum; or that - the Plan is refused. - 1.20 If the Examiner is satisfied, Harborough District Council will arrange a referendum.
 If the Plan is approved by a simple majority of those voting in the referendum, the District Council will adopt it.

-- 1.21 When the Plan is adopted, it will form part of the statutory Development Plan for the area.
-Harborough District Council will continue to be responsible for determining most planning applications, but in the High Leicestershire Neighbourhood Area, the policies in the Neighbourhood Plan will form the basis of those decisions along with the adopted Harborough Local Plan and other material considerations. - 1.22 There is no requirement to review or update the Neighbourhood Plan.
-However, the policies in the Neighbourhood Plan may become out of date, for example if they conflict with policies in a new Harborough Local Plan.
-In such circumstances, the Parish Council will review the Neighbourhood Plan.
+1.21 When the Plan is adopted, it will form part of the statutory Development Plan for the area.
+Harborough District Council will continue to be responsible for determining most planning applications, but in the High Leicestershire Neighbourhood Area, the policies in the Neighbourhood Plan will form the basis of those decisions along with the adopted Harborough Local Plan and other material considerations.